Back to Work

 Medical Training SimulationGMU × 4-VA

-MedScape is a medical training simulation developed at George Mason University in partnership with 4-VA.
-Students step into a virtual emergency department to assess patients, run diagnostics, and practice clinical decision-making in a low-stakes, replayable environment.
+SimEscape is a medical training simulation developed at the Virginia Serious Game Institute in partnership with George Mason University under funding from 4VA, a consortium of eight Virginia higher education institutions that funds collaborative research.
+In this puzzle designed simulation, students step into a virtual emergency department to assess patients, run diagnostics, and practice clinical decision-making in a low-stakes environment.

 Team Size